webbpinner/OpenVDMv2/INSTALL.md

 GRANT ALL PRIVILEGES ON OpenVDMv2.* To openvdmDBUser@localhost IDENTIFIED BY 'oxhzbeY8WzgBL3';
 ```

-It is not important what the name and passwork are for this new user however it is important to remember the designated username/password as it will be reference later in the installation.
+It is not important what the name and password are for this new user however it is important to remember the designated username/password as it will be reference later in the installation.

 To build the database schema and perform the initial import type:
 ```